swallowcamel/nancywiki/Hosting-Nancy-with-Suave.IO.md

 Content-Type: text/html
 Content-Length: 35

-Hello World, from NancyFx on Suave!%
+Hello World, from NancyFx on Suave!
 ```